 Sugar Loaf Mountain, the city's other icon, is literally dented.
 Quarrymen whittled the limestone pinnacle down to its present shape and used the stone for Winona's sidewalks; before that, it was a dome called Wapasha's Cap, after the influential Dakota leader whose camp was at its base.

 The town is famous for its stained glass, but most of the buildings that contain them are closed on weekends.
-It's famous for Watkins products, but few people who live in cities or are younger than 60 have ever used them.
+It's also famous for Watkins home remedies, made in Winona since 1885 and still on the shelves.

 What kind of town is this, anyway?

 To find out, just look around: It's a beautiful town.